 BooksScifi

-I’ll Prescribe You A Cat by You Ishida translated by E. Madison Shimoda (book review)
+We’ll Prescribe You A Cat by You Ishida translated by E. Madison Shimoda (book review).

 These five linked stories all revolve around new patients of the Clinic for the Soul and their prescribed cat.
-What would you do if you went to a therapist and they listened to your story, nodded and then handed you a cat?
-That’s what a bullied finance analyst, a harassed single mother, a stressed handbag designed and a trainee geisha all get from the clinic.
-Each protagonist deals with an unexpected cat in their lives in their own ways and each find the buried troubles of their lives bubbling to the surface to be dealt with, all because of their prescribed cat.
+What would you do if a therapist listened to your story, nodded, and then handed you a cat?
+That’s what a bullied finance analyst, a harassed single mother, a stressed handbag designer, and a trainee geisha all get from the clinic.
+Each protagonist grapples with an unexpected cat in their lives in unique ways, and each discovers their buried troubles rising to the surface for resolution, all thanks to their assigned cat.

-As a cat lover who read this book with a snoring elderly tortoiseshell on my lap I loved the first story, didn’t mind the second but, by the end, it felt a little ‘been there, done that’.
+As a cat lover who read this book with a snoring elderly tortoiseshell on my lap, I loved the first story; I didn’t mind the second, but, by the end, it felt a little ‘been there, done that’.
 The small hints of the doctor’s backstory were somewhat tenuous.
-Good for idly thinking about after the book was done, but not enough to keep me entranced by variations of lives changed by a cat.
-However, I did read this in one session so that feeling would be less for those who take in their fiction in sips rather than gulps.
+The book provided ample fodder for idle contemplation after finishing it, yet it failed to captivate me with the diverse ways a cat transforms lives.
+However, I did read this in one session, so the feeling would be less for those who take in their fiction in sips rather than gulps.
 The novel does tread over familiar ground.
-The movie ‘The Unicorn Store’ with Brie Larson and Samuel L. Jackson was the story that came most into my mind as I was reading, but there are many examples of sudden and unexpected pet/person changing someone’s life in fiction.
+The movie ‘The Unicorn Store’ with Brie Larson and Samuel L. Jackson was the story that came most into my mind as I was reading, but there are many examples of sudden and unexpected pets or people changing someone’s life in fiction.

-The translation of this book was extremely well done.
-I tend to hesitate about reading books in translation as they often feel somewhat ‘foreign’ to me, with the word choice feeling slightly unnatural to my eye.
-Shimoda has kept the feel of being in Japan without making the English stilted or obviously translated.
-I don’t know anyone who will be reading this book in the original Japanese, but I am curious how things translate across if anyone cares to comment!
+This book’s translation was extremely well done.
+I tend to be hesitant to read books in translation because they often feel somewhat ‘foreign’ to me, with the word choice feeling slightly unnatural to my eye.
+Shimoda has maintained the feeling of being in Japan without making the English stilted or obviously translated.
+I don’t know who will be reading this book in the original Japanese, but I am curious how things translate across if anyone cares to comment!

 LK Richardson